top of page

 A Czech-Nepalese child of the final years of the Cold War, Sangita grew up between Prague and Kathmandu.
 Her early childhood was shaped by hostile visa policies and travel restrictions.
 In what could be seen as a reaction to this restrictive experience, she has since taken the opportunity to call many cities home (among them Brussels, London, Kandy, Ahmedabad, Berlin).
 She relishes any opportunity to draw on her mixed race/cultural chameleon-like background and routinely keeps track of multiple times zones.
 She is still most comfortable when her carry-on is packed and believes home is simply a place where there is someone waiting for you; right now that is Los Angeles.

 Her book on Bollywood dance and globalization (Is It All About Hips?) was published by SAGE Publications in 2011.
 She is also one of the authors on By Any Media Necessary: The New Activism of Youth, published by NYU Press in 2016.
 Two of her other co-authored books, Practicing Futures (a guide to harnessing the civic imagination in public life) and A Civic Imagination Casebook, came out in 2020.
-Along with her colleagues, she is currently working on Transformative Media Pedagogies (a collection of essays centered on the Salzburg Academy on Media and Global Change) which is slated to come out in 2021.
-He work has also appeared in various academic and popular publications.
+Written with colleagues, Transformative Media Pedagogies (a collection of essays centered on the Salzburg Academy on Media and Global Change) came out in 2021.
+Forthcoming in 2025, her books We Are Civic Media (Northwestern University Press) and Connected Cultures: How to Parent Across Borders (Channel View Publications) will expand her contributions to civic media studies and cross-cultural communication.

 Drawing on her background in dance and new media, Sangita is also the founder of Bollynatyam (bollynatyam.com), a global Bollywood dance Project, and continues to explore Bollywood dance through this platform.
 Sangita’s creative work has been presented in academic and creative venues around the world including the Schaubuehne (Berlin), AIGA Boston/ATE Massaging Media Conference (Boston), the Other Festival (Chennai), the EBS International Documentary Festival (Seoul), the American Dance Festival (Durham, NC), and Akademi’s Frame by Frame (London, UK).
 Dancing Kathmandu, her documentary on the cultural marginalization of dancers in Nepal, was a curtain raiser at the Kathmandu International Mountain Film Festival.